Electronic and magnetic properties of superconducting LnO$_{1-x}$F$_{x}$BiS$_{2}$ (Ln = La, Ce, Pr, and Nd) from first principles: Introduction

 \section{Introduction}

 The excitement generated by the recent finding of two new superconductors, Bi$_{3}$O$_{2}$S$_{3}$ and LaO$_{1-x}$F$_{x}$BiS$_{2}$ \cite{Mizuguchi2012a,Mizuguchi2012}, led to the unveiling of a whole class of superconductors containing BiS$_{2}$ bilayers.
-These compounds share a common two-dimensional structure with alernating BiS$_{2}$ bilayers and spacer layers.
-It is the BiS planes in the BiS$_{2}$ bilayers which are thought to be responsible for superconductivity in these compounds.
-Soon after the discovery of LaO$_{1-x}$F$_{x}$BiS$_{2}$, chemical substitution to tune the properties was attempted.
-The first research axis was to replace the lanthanum atom by other lanthanides: cerium, praseodymium, neodymium and ytterbium \cite{Demura2013,Jha2013a,Jha2013,Xing2012,Yazici2013}.
-Hole and electron doping of the parent compound has also been studied in Sr$_{x}$La$_{1-x}$FBiS$_{2}$ \cite{Lin2013} and La$_{1-x}$\textit{M}$_{x}$OBiS$_{2}$ (\textit{M} = Ti, Zr, Hf, Th) \cite{Yazici2013a} respectively.
+These compounds share a common two-dimensional structure with alternating BiS$_{2}$ bilayers and spacer layers.
+It is the BiS planes in the BiS$_{2}$ bilayers which are thought to be responsible for superconductivity in these compounds \cite{Morice2015}.
+Soon after the discovery of superconductivity in LaO$_{1-x}$F$_{x}$BiS$_{2}$, chemical substitution to tune the properties was attempted.
+The first research axis was to replace the lanthanum atom by other lanthanides: cerium, praseodymium, neodymium, europium and ytterbium \cite{Demura2013,Jha2013a,Jha2013,Xing2012,Suzuki2015,Guo2015,Zhai2014,Goto2015,Yazici2013}.
+Hole and electron doping of the parent compound has also been studied in Sr$_{x}$La$_{1-x}$FBiS$_{2}$ \cite{Lin2013} and La$_{1-x}$\textit{M}$_{x}$OBiS$_{2}$ (\textit{M} = Ti, Zr, Hf, Th) \cite{Yazici2013a,Benayad2014} respectively.

+The electronic and thermodynamic properties of this group of materials are indeed interesting and theoretical suggestions for the mechanism of superconductivity range from spin-fluctuation mediated superconductivity \cite{Martins2013}, to proximity to ferroelectricity and charge density wave (CDW) instabilities \cite{Yildirim2013,Wan2013}.
+Recent work even revealed the potential of related materials for photovoltaic applications \cite{Meng2015}.
+Ferromagnetism has been shown experimentally to coexist with superconductivity in CeO$_{0.5}$F$_{0.5}$BiS$_{2}$ \cite{Jha2013b, Demura2015, Kajitani2015, Lee2014, Miura2015, Paris2014, Sugimoto2014, Xing2012, Sugimoto2015}, and quantum critical fluctuations of the magnetic moments have been observed in CeOBiS$_{2}$ \cite{Higashinaka2015}.

-The electronic structure of the two first compounds to be found, Bi$_{3}$O$_{2}$S$_{3}$ \cite{Morice2013} and La(O,F)BiS$_{2}$ \cite{Shein2013,Usui2012}, has been calculated.
-It has been shown that the superconducting electrons relate to Bismuth 6\textit{p} and Sulphur 3\textit{p} bands in the BiS planes, the Fermi surface of LaOBiS$_{2}$ displaying an interesting nesting.
+The electronic structure of the two first compounds to be found, Bi$_{3}$O$_{2}$S$_{3}$ \cite{Morice2015} and La(O,F)BiS$_{2}$ \cite{Shein2013,Usui2012,Suzuki201321,Yildirim2013}, was calculated.
+These calculations indicated that the superconducting electrons are a mixture of Bismuth 6\textit{p$_{x,y}$} and Sulphur 3\textit{p$_{x,y}$} states \cite{Shein2013,Usui2012}.
+These form eight bands, four of which are under the Fermi level, when the other four either are above the Fermi level or cross it.

+The coupling mechanism for superconductivity has been investigated in various ways.
+Electron-phonon interactions have been calculated in La(O,F)BiS$_{2}$, and yield a large electron-phonon coupling constant, suggesting superconductivity in this compound is strongly coupled and conventional \cite{Wan2013, Yildirim2013, Li2013}.
+Renormalisation-group calculations suggested triplet pairing and weak topological superconductivity \cite{Yao2013,Yang2013}, a possibility studied in the context of quasiparticle interference \cite{Gao2014}.
+Random phase approximation was applied to a two-orbital model \cite{Usui2012}, leading to an extended s-wave or d-wave pairing \cite{Martins2013,Zhou2013}.